-Common Name Scientific Name Federal Status NYS Status SGCN Listing Habitat Preference4 Source of Potential Presence5 Observed On-Site Potential Impacts Impact Avoidance Measures Little Brown Bat Myotis lucifugus - - SGCN- HP This species roosts in buildings or trees, under rocks or wood piles during the summer.
-Foraging habitat includes over wetlands, open water, and other riparian habitat.
-This species hibernates during the winter in caves or abandoned mines.
-Potential summer habitat occurs within the Project Area.
-C, K, L No Potential direct impacts include habitat conversion of 254.23 acres of forests to early successional grasslands.
-Potential direct impacts include a habitat loss of 2.52 acres of forests.
-Potential indirect impacts could include habitat disturbance due to noise and construction activity.
-Impacts to forested areas have been minimized to the maximum extent practicable by siting most of the Project Components in agricultural areas.
-Tree clearing is necessary to prevent trees from overhanging solar arrays, but clearing is limited to only what is necessary for Project operation.
-Tree clearing may be proposed to be conducted during the winter when bats are not actively roosting in trees.
-Presence/probable absence surveys are proposed to be conducted in Summer 2021 and additional conservation measures will be followed as applicable.
-Silver- haired Bat Lasionycteris noctivagans - - SGCN This bat species may migrate through the Project Area.
+Common Name Scientific Name Federal Status1 NYS Status2 SGCN Listing 3 Habitat Preference4 Source of Potential Presence5 Observed On-Site Potential Impacts Impact Avoidance Measures Silver- haired Bat Lasionycteris noctivagans - - SGCN This bat species may migrate through the Project Area.
 This migratory bat species resides in forested areas and does not typically overwinter in caves.
 This species roosts in trees and forages in wooded areas, over waterbodies, and along edge habitat.
 Summer habitat occurs within the Project Area.
-C, K, L No Potential direct impacts include habitat conversion of 254.23 acres of forests to early successional grasslands.
-Potential direct impacts include a habitat loss of 2.52 acres of forests.
+C, K, L No Potential direct impacts include habitat conversion of 254.23 167.60 acres of forests to early successional grasslands.
+Potential direct impacts include a habitat loss of 1.37 2.52 acres of forests.
 Potential indirect impacts could include habitat disturbance due to noise and construction activity.
 Impacts to forested areas have been minimized to the maximum extent practicable by siting most of the Project Components in agricultural areas.
 Tree clearing is necessary to prevent trees from overhanging solar arrays, but clearing is limited to only what is necessary for Project operation.
 Tree clearing may be proposed to be conducted during the winter when bats are not actively roosting in trees.
 Presence/probable absence surveys are proposed to be conducted in Summer 2021 and additional conservation measures will be followed as applicable.
 Eastern Pipistrelle (Tri- colored Bat) Perimyotis subflavous - - SGCN- HP This species hibernates in abandoned mines and caves during the winter.
 They roost in tree foliage and occasionally in buildings.
 Foraging habitat includes wooded riparian areas, over water, and forest-field edges.
-Summer habitat occurs within the Project Area. С, К No Potential direct impacts include habitat conversion of 254.23 acres of forests to early successional grasslands.
-Potential direct impacts include a habitat loss of 2.52 acres of forests.
+Summer habitat occurs within the Project Area.
+C, K No Potential direct impacts include habitat conversion of 167.60 254.23 acres of forests to early successional grasslands.
+Potential direct impacts include a habitat loss of 2.52 1.37 -acres of forests.
 Potential indirect impacts could include habitat disturbance due to noise and construction activity.
 Impacts to forested areas have been minimized to the maximum extent practicable by siting most of the Project Components in agricultural areas.
 Tree clearing is necessary to prevent trees from overhanging solar arrays, but clearing is limited to only what is necessary for Project operation.
 Tree clearing may be proposed to be conducted during the winter when bats are not actively roosting in trees.
 Presence/probable absence surveys are proposed to be conducted in Summer 2021 and additional conservation measures will be followed as applicable.